forwardemail/forwardemail.net/app/views/terms/index.md

 ## Disclaimer

-The materials on Forward Email's web site are provided "as is".
+The materials on Forward Email's web site and related services ("Service") are provided "as is".

 Forward Email makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties, including without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.

-Further, Forward Email does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its Internet web site or otherwise relating to such materials or on any sites linked to this site.
+Further, Forward Email does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its Service or otherwise relating to such materials or on any sites linked to this site.

+<u>**You specifically agree that by using the Service that Forward Email shall not be responsible for, shall not be liable for, and you will not create, read, modify, or transmit any of the following with the Service:**</u>

+* Anything that causes interference with the disruption of the Service, its operations, and/or its customers.
+* Materials that are abusive, defamatory, false, harassing, indecent, libelous, misleading, objectionable, obscene, offensive, profane, threatening, unlawful, and/or vulgar.
+* Unauthorized copyrighted or confidential materials and/or materials that infringe upon intellectual property rights, trade secrets, and/or privacy of others.
+* Anything that encourages criminal conduct, has the potential to cause civil liability, and/or violate any jurisdictions' laws or regulations.
+* Materials that cause harm or has the potential to cause harm to minors, impersonate another individual or entity, and/or misrepresent an affiliation with an individual or entity.
+* Materials that contain spam, viruses, malware, NSFW materials (indecent, provocative, or profane content), corrupted files, and/or any other software or programs that may damage or has the potential to cause harm to an individual, entity, computer, network, government, service, and/or any other matter.

+The materials contained in this web site are protected by applicable copyright and trade mark law.

 ## Unlimited Usage